ferparra/My-Readwise/pages/Tweets From Kunal Shah (highlights).md

 	  Only know you love her when you let her go
 	  Only know you've been high when you're feeling low Only hate the road when you're missing home
+- New highlights added [[Nov 25th, 2022]] at 10:39 AM
+	- I met Ken (founder of @creditkarma ) 2 years ago and asked how does he drives product prioritization.
+His reply : “we prioritize and empower whatever creates financial progress of our customers”

+	  A lesson I never forgot and shamelessly made as one of the values for CRED. ([View Tweet](https://twitter.com/kunalb11/status/1232273928770310151))